 It has been almost 40 years since the 1972 International Regulations for Preventing Collisions at Sea known as COLREGs were introduced, and regular amendments have been taking place accordingly ever since.
-Collision avoidance is believed, in a sense, to prevent groundings, the striking of fixed obstacles, as well as ships colliding with other ships.
+Collision avoidance concerns ships colliding with other ships.
 Over the last half-century despite improvements in navigational aids such as ARPA and attempts to raise the standards of training through the various STCW conventions, collisions still occur.
-Many studies and accident reports_indicate that the accidents were caused by either human error or are associated with human error as a result of inappropriate human responses.
+Many studies and accident reports indicate that the accidents were caused by either human error or are associated with human error as a result of inappropriate human responses.
 Collisions commonly represent many of these accidents.